In order to receive the latest updates and other important information, be sure that you join

 Section 4 - Stargate API

 The Stargates have an Application Programming Interface (API) to interface in both basic and advanced ways.
-There

-are two API levels: Public and Private.
 Public commands can be submitted by anyone, while Private

 commands only work for the Stargate’s owner.